 What happens when I collect my child?

 When children leave camp the team will follow our secure collection procedure.
-This is where the info on the Child permission form comes in - it will tell us who we should expect to pick up your child and a collection password.
+This is where the info on the Child permission form comes in - it will tell us who we should expect to pick up your child.
 If anything is different, we’ll call and check with you.
 Of course, arrangements can change, so if things do happen on the day, just let us know who we should expect to collect your child.

 What are the arrival and collection times?

 Check the details of your camp when you book (some are morning or afternoon only) but for a full day camp the standard hours are 08.00 - 18.00.
 You can drop off and collect children any time in-between.

 Dropping your child off is normally a very quick process but please allow extra time on your child's first day to register and to hand in any forms you haven’t already sent us.
 It’s really important we have all this information so we can take care of your child.
 Please allow a bit more time for pick-up as we have to run through the security protocols.